PROFILE - Insider is surprise pick as new BlackBerry CEO

 "You don't say 'this is the next Steve Jobs' because a Steve Jobs is hard to come by," Peterc said.

-"In our view, a CEO with a strong consumer electronics and supply chain background would have been ideal," Saw Wu, Senior Technology Analyst at Sterne Agee, said.
+"In our view, a CEO with a strong consumer electronics and supply chain background would have been ideal," Shaw Wu, Senior Technology Analyst at Sterne Agee, said.

 Most who knew him paid tribute to his leadership skills.